Kumbong/personal-website/content/home/community.md

 **Volunteering:** I took part in a number of community give back iniatives during my time as a [Mastercard Foundation Scholar](https://mastercardfdn.org/all/scholars/).
 From teaching highschool students to blood donation campaigns.
 I cherish every opportunity I had to give back to my community and I am looking forward to doing more.
 {{< gallery album="community" >}}

 **Hobbies:** I love to travel, meet like-minded youths and brainstorm on issues facing society.
 I also love learning about other people's cultures.
-I am an avid basketball player and led highschool to win the regional basketball tournament.
+I am an avid basketball player, you can hit me up for a pickup game but [please mind your ankles](https://youtu.be/OlUe4uzSQD4?t=85).
+I led my highschool team to win the regional basketball tournament  in Cameroon.
 {{< gallery album="hobbies" >}}

 Please feel free to reach out if you want to colloborate on something, I am always open to learning from other people's ideas.